 Below is a picture of our cryogenic deburring system that we will use to remove burrs from your machined parts.
 This machine utilizes freezing, tumbling, and blasting small plastic media to remove the burrs from your parts.

-If you are having burr issues with parts made of plastic and other materials, send us an email at email@example.com or call us at (800) 739-7949.
+If you are having burr issues with parts made of plastic and other materials, send us an email at firstname.lastname@example.org or call us at (800) 739-7949.
 We would be happy to review part drawings, photos of the part or even physical samples.
 For more information about our deburring process, please visit our cryogenic deburring webpage.
 Want to start your no-cost deburring evaluation?
 Please fill out the form below to get started.